openvinotoolkit/openvino_notebooks/README.md

 ## ⚙️ System Requirements

-> **NOTE:** Python 3.9 is not supported yet, but it will be very soon.

-The table below lists the supported operating systems and Python versions.
+The table below lists the supported operating systems and Python versions. **Note:** Python 3.9 is not supported yet, but it will be soon.

 | Supported Operating System                                 | [Python Version (64-bit)](https://www.python.org/) |
 | :--------------------------------------------------------- | :------------------------------------------------- |